-When you think orthodontics, you probably think of a child wearing braces, but adult orthodontic treatment options have increased in recent years because orthodontic treatment is no longer just for kids and teenagers.
+When you talk about orthodontics, you probably think of a child wearing braces, but now adult orthodontic options have also increased in recent years because orthodontic treatment is no longer just for kids and teenagers.
 Many adults are seeking orthodontic treatment because they understand the importance of maintaining good oral health and they want to feel great about their appearance.
 The American Association of Orthodontists reports that today one in five orthodontic patients is over the age of 21.

 There are some differences worth noting between adult orthodontics and orthodontic treatment for children and teens.
 This is important information to know before making a decision to pursue orthodontic treatment.

 Here are the main differences between orthodontics for adults and for younger patients:

 - Age-Related Considerations- Adult patients often have conditions that younger patients don’t often suffer from.
 This includes not enough bone between the roots for proper blood supply, mild gingivitis infections and marginal bone loss.
 The bones are also more dense and are no longer growing meaning that it takes longer to move your teeth’s position.

 - Bite Correction Concerns- One of the initial reasons for patients requiring orthodontic treatment is to correct a malocclusion or an improper bite.In adult patients, there is often not enough room in the mouth to create space for the teeth to move back without extracting one or more teeth.
 These problems are known as perio-restorative issues.
 Orthodontists generally focus on making the bite functional rather than perfect.

 - Tooth Extraction Issues- Many adults have had one or more teeth extracted previously and this can present a problem for the orthodontist.
 Old extractions may not be a good place for teeth to move into; unless a prosthetic bone is placed in the old extraction area.
 Closing gaps between extracted teeth is tougher in adult patients because adult bone doesn’t respond to pressure the same way as a growing bone.